 The parties may jointly name a specific expert appraiser, but the ultimate appointment is again made by the Arbitration Board.

 Once the expert appraiser has been appointed, he or she invites the parties to attend the actual appraisal.
-The parties may contact the expert appraiser directly in matters regarding dates, times, etc. The expert appraiser will endeavour to find a date that suits all parties involved, but if it proves difficult to find a date the expert may give the parties a choice between two dates and will then decide on one of the two options as the actual time and date of the meeting.
+The parties may contact the expert appraiser directly in matters regarding dates, times, etc. The expert appraiser will endeavour to find a date that suits all parties involved but, if this proves difficult, the expert appraiser may give the parties a choice between two dates and will then decide on one of those two options as the actual time and date of the meeting.

-Questions to the expert appraiser and any documents relating to the questions must be sent to the Secretariat, which will then arrange for their submission to the expert either when the parties have reached agreement on this or when the Arbitration Board – if appropriate with the assistance of a legal arbitrator – has decided whether the questions may be asked or not.
+Information in the case, questions to the expert and any documents relating to the case must be sent to the Secretariat, which will then arrange for their submission to the expert appraiser either when the parties have reached agreement on this or when the Arbitration Board – if appropriate with the assistance of a legal arbitrator – has decided whether the questions may be asked or not.
 The Arbitration Board also helps manage deadlines in conformity with applicable rules and regulations and may make decisions in matters of dispute relating to expert appraisal in order to ensure the progress of the proceedings.
-It may be agreed that the resolution of a dispute must be undertaken by a judge in a court of law, but this will take place in return for payment.
-If the expert appraisal is part of an arbitration case, the presiding arbitrator will make the decision as part of the general consideration of the case.
+It may be agreed that the resolution of a dispute must be undertaken by a judge in a court of law, but this will take place in return for payment and the judge’s decision will replace that of the Arbitration Board.
+If expert appraisal is part of an arbitral case, the presiding arbitrator will make the decision as part of the general consideration of the case.